odysseyindia/odyssey-tours/content/english/tim/itineraries/deccan-explorer/_index.md

           years of work.

-          The entire drive to Mysore should take about five to six hours, depending on how long you spend at each stop.
+          You carry on to Mysore after this.
+With the sightseeing, the drive should take about six hours.
+        date: ''
+        etd: ''
+        duration: ''
       - type: hotel
         url: >-
           /destinations/india/states/karnataka/cities/mysore/hotels/royal-orchid-metropole-hotel/